bixb922/crank-organ/doc-software/README.md

 * Document "Select for backup" button.
 * Make MicroPython itself smaller, disabling unnecessary modules, to get more space for ROMFS.
 * Make memory footprint smaller delaying the loading of modules for web pages until needed (new module pinoutweb.py).
+* Add show/hide control for setlist and lyrics on play page, good for very long setlists to avoid scrolling down.

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

-The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
-The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
+The MIDI file parser is written in highly optimized MicroPython, and has very little overhead.
+The MIDI timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in available time slots between notes.

-Frequency detection is done with the FFT algorithm, interpolating the maximum with a second order polynomial to get the vertex.
+Frequency detection is done with the FFT algorithm, interpolating the maximum with a second order polynomial to get the vertex of the maximum.

 Rotation speed pulses are counted with the PCNT hardware on the ESP32-S3 chip, so counting pulses is very efficient.

-The development relies heavily on the asyncio, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
+The development relies heavily on asyncio, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
 Around 25 to 35 concurrent asyncio tasks run concurrently.

 MicroPython version 1.27 or later is required.
 The binary files provided in the ```crank-organ/bin``` folder include MicroPython.

 If you want to program in MicroPython, a IDE (integrated development environment) is useful.
 Some free options are:
-* Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote```.
+* Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote``` (free).
 You can run mpremote in a VSCode window (this is what I use).
 Add the MicroPython stubs from https://github.com/Josverl/micropython-stubs
-* Viper IDE (https://github.com/vshymanskyy/ViperIDE), runs in the browser, no installation required, a recent development.
+* Viper IDE (https://github.com/vshymanskyy/ViperIDE), runs in the browser.
+No installation required.
 * Thonny (https://thonny.org/), for beginners, does a lot of stuff behind the scenes, which sometimes is very good but can sometimes be a bit confusing.

 # 21. Credits

 Credits to the MicroPython team for MicroPython (https://www.micropython.org) and it's libraries.
 This is an amazing product!

 Credits to  Miguel Grinberg for the Microdot server.
-Microdot is available on Github at https://github.com/miguelgrinberg/microdot
+Microdot is available on Github at https://github.com/miguelgrinberg/microdot.
+If you want to have a web server on MicroPython use this!

 Special thanks to Peter Hinch for the asyncio tutorial at https://github.com/peterhinch/micropython-async